whizzer75/whizzer75.github.io/4-connect-user.md

 ### Connect with Browser

-Open your browser and visit http://your-public-ip.
+Open your browser and type your public IP into the browser URL field.
 Enter the [ownCloud] credentials supplied by your [ownCloud] administrator and hit enter.

 ![Login page](/images/login_new.png)